mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

  - It is the use of a statistical model to predict future values based on past results.
  - Using any variables that can be tracked and collected over time (annual population, daily stock price, quarterly sales)
  - How do I define time?
 What are trends?
 What are seasonal patterns?
- - Forecasting Model - Exponential Smoothing(ETS), AutoRegressive Integrated Moving Average(ARIMA)
+ - Forecasting Model - Exponential Smoothing(ETS), Auto Regressive Integrated Moving Average(ARIMA)

 ### Attributes of a Time Series
  - It's over a **continuous** time interval